consbulaquena/TherapyChat/README.md

  iOS Chat app, photo/ video and realtime chat conversations.

-<b>Note: Did not include the POD files which contains 100+ MB size, GitHub does not allow.</b>
+<b>Note: Does not include the Podfile which contains 100+ MB large files GitHub does not allow.</b>

 ![alt tag]()